Gaines County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these steps:

-- Document Any Damage Immediately: Carefully inspect the vehicle for any damage that may have occurred while it was impounded.
+- Inspect the Vehicle Immediately: Before leaving the impound lot, carefully inspect your vehicle for any damage that may have occurred while it was impounded.

-- Take Photos: Take clear photos of any damage as evidence.
+- Document Any Damage with Photos: Take clear photos of any damage as evidence.

-- Report Damage to Impound Lot Manager: Immediately report any damage to the impound lot manager and file a written complaint.
+- Report Any Damage to the Lot Manager in Writing: Immediately report any damage to the impound lot manager and file a written complaint before you drive away.

 This guide is intended to provide general information and should not be considered legal advice.
 If you have been arrested for DUI in Gaines, TX, it is highly recommended that you consult with an attorney as soon as possible.